 Don’t worry.
 We work closely with termite control companies to make sure the entire area around the tree, home (or business) is treated effectively.
 This team approach ensures the best possible outcome.

 The process always starts with an inspection and thorough evaluation of the overall health of the tree and assessing level of termite infestation.
 Post treatment, regular follow up inspections are necessary to keep an eye on the progress of the tree as it heals.

-If you have termites in your local southern Louisiana trees, please contact us to schedule a free inspection.
+If you have termites in your local southern Louisiana trees, please contact us to schedule an inspection.